 Here is an easy and cost-effective way to make your own vegetable broth using scraps you would otherwise throw away.

-You know, ramen has come a long way.
+Today’s Spicy Mushroom Noodle Soup is like a great broth bowl from a yummy Ramen place.
+Have you noticed?
+Ramen has really come a long way.
 I don’t think I ever heard of it until I was in college.
-At the time, ramen meant cheap instant noodles with a flavor packet.
+At the time, ramen meant instant noodles with a flavor packet.
 And cheap!
 What were they, three or four packs for a dollar?
 Perfect dorm room fare: Carbs that didn’t require a lot of cooking or kitchen equipment.
 Of course, you were always hungry an hour after.
 Fast forward to today.
 Ramen has been dressed up and taken downtown.
-Seems like there’s a ramen restaurant on every other corner, each claiming to be better than the last.
-How
+Seems like

 Happy Spring!
 It is almost May, which means green grass, flowers and…snow?
 We did in fact have snow just last weekend here in southern Wisconsin—kind of a cruel trick from Mother Nature.
 As much as spring is warm and wonderful, it can also be unpredictable.
 So, it is probably a good idea to keep soup in mind for those cooler days.
 And, since we are leading up to Cinco de Mayo, what better choice than Black Bean Soup?
 Like most soups, this one is easy to tinker with by adjusting the seasonings to suit your personal preference.
 The inspiration for